nyavramov/fast_scene_detection/README.md

 ### Is this method even a good way to extract scenes from a video?
 Truthfully, I can't give you an objective answer, but I think it's okay based on my subjective experience.
 However, for all I know, it could be horrible compared to other methods!
 If someone runs the results through an objective metric of scene detection, tell me how this script does compared to other things.
 This is purely experimental, so use at your own discretion.

+### Does it have any problems?
+Of course!
+Within the results, there are times when 2 or more consecutive frames look similar.
+I suspect this happens because the perceptual hashes of the frames are sufficiently different to appear in the results, but don't necessarily qualify for what a human might call two different scenes.

+Also, fade transitions, where two or more frames slowly blend into one another, will give this algorithm a very hard time.
+Transition effects are problematic because the Hamming distance of perceptual hashes of blended frames will be low, and therefore may not register as a scene change.

 ### How do I use it?
 First, make a virtualenv and install the dependencies by running the following 3 commands: